-When setting up Panda CSS in my RedwoodJS project, I ran into an issue - although autocomplete worked fine in my editor, the dev server couldnât find the generated Panda files, so the styles werenât applied.
+When setting up Panda CSS in a RedwoodJS project, I ran into a small issue: although autocomplete worked fine in my editor, the dev server couldnât find the generated Panda files, so the styles werenât applied.

 const viteConfig: UserConfig = {